-This freezer breakfast burrito recipe is healthy, super versatile and easy to prep!
+This freezer breakfast burrito recipe is healthy, high protein, super versatile and easy to prep!
 Gluten free option and variations included.

 Did you know that Prep Dish periodically hosts special 21-day meal prep challenges?
 We usually do one in January or February and one in August or September.
-(You can go here to see if one is happening soon or sign up for our free newsletter here to make sure you get the info for our next challenge!)
+Sometimes we sneak one in in June too!
+(You can go here to see if one of our challenges happening soon or sign up for our free newsletter here to make sure you get the info for our next challenge!)
 Each challenge has a theme and a couple of our recent challenges have centered around freezer meal prep.

 Have you ever tried freezer meal prep?
 It's exactly what it sounds like – doing a bit of extra meal prep on a week when you have time to stock your freezer for a busy season ahead.
 I LOVE having a well stocked freezer but I'll admit that freezer meal prep can require a bit of trial and error.

-These freezer burritos were one of the favorite recipes from our recent freezer challenges – both in my family and with our challenge participants!
+These meal prep burritos were one of the favorite recipes from our recent freezer challenges – both in my family and with our challenge participants!
 I think they were a favorite for a couple of reasons.

 First, they're simple to prep and, considering how many burritos you get out of it, really don't take long.

 Second, freezer burritos are super versatile.
 You really can enjoy them for breakfast, lunch or even dinner alongside a simple green salad.
 They're protein-packed and satisfying any time of day!
-I actually recommend doubling the recipe because, if your family is anything like mine, these will disappear quickly!
+I actually recommend doubling the recipe because, if your family is anything like mine, these high protein breakfast burritos will disappear quickly!

-Make sure to check out my tips for successful freezing and thawing below the recipe, as well as additional topping ideas.
+Make sure to check out my tips for successful freezing and thawing meal prep burritos below the recipe, as well as additional topping ideas.

 And if you're interested in more freezer breakfast ideas, I have a short video here sharing some of my favorite ideas.

 - 1 small bunch cilantro (optional)